Tabcorp/cli-plot/README.md

 ## Arguments

 - `cli-trend -n 10`: number of values printed on screen
-- `cli-trend -w 120`: graph width (number of columns)
+- `cli-trend -w 120`: graph width (number of terminal columns)

 ## Advanced usage

 - Watching the output of another program

 Unfortunately, the `watch` command writes ANSI escape codes regardless of whether or not the output is a TTY.
 This doesn't play well with printing charts.
-You'll need to use different way to watch `stdout`, for example [cli-repeat]().
+You'll need to use different way to watch `stdout`, for example [cli-repeat](https://github.com/TabDigital/cli-repeat).

 ```bash
 cli-repeat -n 1 "echo $RANDOM" | stdin-chart